 Universal Research Solutions (a.k.a.
 OBERD) owns, develops, implements and supports the OBERD (Outcomes Based Electronic Research Database) system.
 Founded in 2009, OBERD has been collecting patient outcomes data in orthopaedics for over 5 years, with over 6 million scored forms, from over 1.5 million patients, in its database.
 It includes a Qualified Clinical Data Registry (QCDR), with CMS-approved measures specific to orthopaedics.
-To learn more, visit www.oberd.com or follow the company on Twitter @oberdnews.
+To learn more, visit www.oberd.com or follow the company on Twitter @oberdnews and LinkedIn.

 ABOUT Oxford University Innovation

 Oxford University Innovation (OUI) seeks to launch innovative ideas, invest in new ventures and provide innovation management services to clients around the world.
 Learn more at http://innovation.ox.ac.uk/.